ifeanyins/TaskList-React/TaskList-React/README.md

 # About
 Todo-List with React

-add and delete a task also saved witrh local storage
+add and delete a task also, save with local storage

 ## Available Scripts